3D Stampa Tecnologia a getto d'inchiostro: Una guida completa alle applicazioni, Processo, e risoluzione dei problemi

 • Slow printing speed for large parts: A 10cm industrial mold takes 4-6 hours to print—slower than FDM for large objects.

-Soluzione: Increase layer height (to 0.1mm) e velocità di stampa (A 10 mm/s) per parti non critiche; use multiple printers for batch production.
+Soluzione: Increase layer height (to 0.1mm) e velocità di stampa (A 10 mm/s) per le parti non critiche; use multiple printers for batch production.

-• Costo materiale: Photopolymers cost \(50-\)100 per litro (contro. \(20-\)30 per kg for PLA)—a barrier for high-volume production.
+• Material cost: Photopolymers cost \(50-\)100 per liter (contro. \(20-\)30 per kg for PLA)—a barrier for high-volume production.

-Soluzione: Use inkjet for prototypes or high-detail parts; switch to FDM for low-detail, high-volume items (PER ESEMPIO., simple plastic brackets).
+Soluzione: Use inkjet for prototypes or high-detail parts; switch to FDM for low-detail, high-volume items (per esempio., simple plastic brackets).

 Real-World Case Studies of 3D Printing Inkjet Technology